 - The inclusion of limits for outdoor units of home satellite receiving systems (from CISPR 13).

-- Requirement to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems
+- Need to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems

 - No need to measure differential voltage emission at each reception channel of broadcast receivers.
-Only measure at the channels that produced the highest emission during pre-scan/investigative measurements.
+Only measure at the channels that produced the highest emission.
+As determined a the pre-scan/investigative measurements.

-- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) improved guidance on requirements and validity of methodology.
+- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) can be used.
+Improved guidance on requirements and validity of the method.

 - For EUTs measurement arrangement is more defined (Annex D).
 Including treating the measurement arrangement.
 Applied to wall mounted, handheld, ceiling mounted or worn on the body as tabletop equipment.

 - 3m Limits are now defined in the Radiated emissions Limits tables

 - Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010.
 Must for average measurements i.e. CISPR Average Detector.

 Is EN 55022 still valid for EN 55032?

 Not sure if your EN 55022 is still valid to demonstrate compliance with the requirements of EN 55032?
 Maybe have a read of our useful article EN 55022 & EN 55032 presumption of conformity.